-On December 1, John Allen, former treasurer of International Longshoremen’s Association Local 1982, was charged in the Lucas County (Ohio) Court of Common Pleas with one count of theft in the sum of $1,940 from the Toledo union.
-The charge follows an investigation by the U.S. Labor Department’s Office of Labor-Management Standards.… Read More ➡
+On January 27, Nereida Norris, clerk craft director of American Postal Workers Union Local 98, was charged in U.S. District Court for the Northern District of Texas with making a false statement in financial records of the Fort Worth-based union.
+The charge follows an investigation by the Labor Department’s Office of Labor-Management Standards.… Read More ➡

 Orientation is a challenging time at a workplace.
 New hires find themselves having to learn a lot in a short time.
 That’s why their employers provide them with handbooks explaining the rules and addressing potential questions about them.
 Unions, however, see these pamphlets as thinly-veiled attempts to suppress worker organizing rights.
 During the Obama years, they have had an unofficial partner in the National Labor Relations Board.
 A new monograph published by the U.S. Chamber of Commerce, “Theater of the Absurd: The NLRB Takes on the Employee Handbook,” should dispel any doubts that this alliance is real.
 The 43-page report, written by Chamber senior staffer Sean Redmond, documents how the ostensibly “neutral” five-member board now sides regularly with unions over handbook-related complaints that have little, if any, validity.